BilalIrfanContact/AskMyDoc/README.md

 ### UX
 - Personalized greeting on the home screen using the authenticated user's name
+- Home screen greeting includes the app icon and responsive typography
 - Sidebar with recent document navigation
 - Skeleton loading state during conversation retrieval
+- Typing-style loader while the assistant searches the document and prepares a response
+- Auto-scroll to the latest message when the user sends a message or the assistant replies
 - Suggestion pills on the home screen to guide first questions
 - Clean upload → indexing → chat flow